ibbles/LearningUnreal/Material Tips And Tricks.md

 # Brightness

 A brightness control is created by multiplying the Base Color with a scalar [[Material Parameter]] (Hold S on the keyboard and click.).
-If you want to take this one step further then you can start piping the color into [[Emissive Materials|Emissive]] once the brightness parameter goes above 1.0.
+If you want to take this one step further then you can start piping the color into [[Emissive Material|Emissive]] once the brightness parameter goes above 1.0.

 ![](./Images/MaterialTips_BrightnessAndEmissive.png)